The Cultural Historic Museum Magdeburg

 Special Exhibitions may cost extra charge.

 The eastern building was added in a second construction phase in 1912/1913.
-The museum was partially destroyed at the end of the Second World War and suffered the nearly complete loss of its valuable exhibits which had been stored in other places for safe keeping.
-Reconstruction work began in 1945/46 and for practical reasons the Museum of Nature was added to the former Cultural Museum.
+In World War II the museum was partially destroyed and suffered the nearly complete loss of its valuable exhibits.
+The reconstruction began in 1945/46 and for practical reasons the city of Magdeburg decided to add the exhibition of the Museum of Natural History to the former Museum of Cultural History.